 Southern flying squirrels experience two peaks of reproduction annually, with mating occurring once in late winter (February and March) and again in summer (June and July), with individual females reproducing during one or both of these periods each year.
 Litters may be as large as seven pups, although the average size is three.

-While cute in cartoons in the 1960’s, QualityPro Pest & Wildlife Services take flying squirrel removal in Westchester seriously.
+While cute in cartoons in the 1960’s, QualityPro Pest & Wildlife Services take flying squirrel removal in Westchester, Rockland, Putnam Counties and Greenwich CT seriously.
 Pretty much everybody is well aware of the dangers and potential health hazards rodents carry, however, it is important to remember that these potentially disease ridden critters may also cause extensive property damage.
 Because of the potential danger that flying squirrels and other rodents can impose on your property, it is important to contact a flying squirrel removal specialist to ensure that your land, property, and health are not at risk.
-For the best flying squirel removal service in Westchester County, call the experts at QualityPro Pest & Wildlife services!
+For the best flying squirrel removal service call the experts at QualityPro Pest & Wildlife services!